pekkis/hardcore-react-training/README.md

 ### VSCode extensions

-If you use VSCode, you should install at least the following extensions.
+You should install at least the following extensions.

 - ESLint (dbaeumer.vscode-eslint)
 - Prettier - Code formatter (esbenp.prettier-vscode)